 On the other hand, comparing the increase of velocity magnitude for first 4 cases and last 2 cases it is visible that the velocities at 1.1m are additionally higher by 0.1m/s than previous measurements.
 As mentioned earlier in temperature distribution part, for the last two cases a noticeable temperature increase was observed but it was assumed that unstable boundary conditions had an influence on temperature increase.
 However, another assumption why the temperatures and velocities at 1.1m increased during 5th and 6th measurement can be made.
-If in the end it is the thermal plume that had an influence on velocity increase then it can be discussed whether a malfunction in one of the controllers might have had the influence.
-This could be the explanation why the velocity at 1.1m height with 3ACH for the last two cases is higher than velocity at 1.1m height with 6ACH.
+If in the end it is the thermal plume that had an influence on velocity increase then it can be discussed whether the heat output from manikins was not accidentally adjusted by somebody in the laboratory or a malfunction in the controller happened.
+It could be the only explanation why the velocity at 1.1m height with 3ACH is higher than velocity at 1.1m height with 6ACH.
 However, possibility of leakage air to the room which might have caused the velocity increase is not neglected.